 Keller has developed customized grout mixes and methodologies tailored to the subsurface conditions and groundwater source to successfully limit infiltration into the LACMTA tunnels.

-Given the variation in water source, type, and location of the leakage points (through soils or rock), Keller designs and develops customized polyurethane and other chemical grout mixes to treat each location on a case-by-case basis and restore watertight conditions.
-Repair and restoration of the tunnel lining is accomplished with shotcrete applications.
-To date, Keller’s grouting expertise, together with a location-specific treatment approach, has resulted in successful completion of three long-term maintenance contracts.
+Given the variation in water source, type, and location of the leakage points (through soils or rock), Keller designed and developed customized polyurethane and other chemical grout mixes to treat each location on a case-by-case basis and restore watertight conditions.
+Repair and restoration of the tunnel lining were accomplished with shotcrete applications.
+To date, Keller’s grouting expertise, together with a location-specific treatment approach, has resulted in the successful completion of three long-term maintenance contracts.